 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has study materials based on their competency exams.
 Be positive to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your national certification is made available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing

 - Maintaining your area and equipment

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.